mpacula/COSMOS/docs/source/install.rst

 Now cosmos is installed to its own python virtual environment, which you can activate by typing :command:`workon cosmos`.
+Make sure you type `workon cosmos` anytime you want to interact with cosmos, or run a script that uses cosmos.
 Deactivate the virtual environment by typing :command:`deactivate`

 Experimental Features